aka-bo/loqu/README.md

 # loqu
-A small web server/client utility that has a lot to say
+A small web server/client utility that has a lot to say.

 # Usage
 ```